IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_syllabus.md

 As you engage in the rigorous practice of a professional artist, designer, or entrepreneur, your project will naturally evolve and change, and may in fact take quite a different shape than what you propose in the beginning of the semester.
 This is normal and OK.

+The Senior Project can take many forms, including but not limited to the following:

+* a screen-based, digital application (website, mobile app, game, etc.)
+* a physical object, musical instrument, physical game, or interactive installation
+* a performance or event,
+* a moving image (animation, film, motion graphics, video web series, etc.) audio (podcast, etc.)
+* print medium

 ## Your Commitment to Senior Project
 Excerpt from the book *Anything You Want* by Derek Sivers